nlpodyssey/spago/cmd/bart/README.md

 ## Machine Translation

-Machine Translation is text generation task, specifically a text-to-text one.
+Machine Translation is a text generation task, specifically it can be cast as a text-to-text one.

 BART is a transformer of type **encoder-decoder**, which makes it suitable for text generation.
 In particular, BART is compatible with the architecture of [Marian](https://marian-nmt.github.io/), a machine translation framework in C++